-There will be an annular solar eclipse from Coos Bay, Oregon to Corpus Christi, Texas in October of 2023, and I’ll begin pedaling its path in the early spring of 2022.
+There will be an annular solar eclipse from Coos Bay, Oregon to Corpus Christi, Texas in October of 2023, and I’ll begin pedaling its path in the late winter of 2022.

-The next Great American Total Eclipse of the Sun occurs in April of 2024, and although it can be viewed as a partial eclipse from even more landmass than the 2017 version, I won’t be riding all of those many states, content instead to pedal the far-more-manageable 4545 miles (7316 kilometers) of the path of totality from Mazatlán, Mexico to Bonavista, Newfoundland.
+The next Great American Total Eclipse will occur in April of 2024, and although it can be viewed as a partial eclipse from even more landmass than the 2017 version, I won’t be riding all of those many states, content instead to pedal the far-more-manageable 4545 miles (7316 kilometers) of the path of totality from Mazatlán, Mexico to Clarenville, Newfoundland and Labrador.

-I’ll be 70 that year and will reconsider whether it’s time, finally, to settle down.
-Until then, clear skies, friends, and may the wind be forever at your backs!
+I’ll be 70 that year and will reconsider whether it’s time, again, to settle down.
+Until then, clear skies, friends, and may the winds be forever at your backs!

 (For more on what inspired the Pedaling Astronomer Project, see Before and After.)